christroutner/gatsby-ipfs-personal-blog/markdown/blog/21-01-10-scrum-psf-community.md

 - *Stakeholder* could be replaced with *token holders*, specifically ones with a enough economic skin-in-the-game to matter.
 The same ones who have gained the right to speak in [the VIP Telegram channel](https://t.me/psf_vip).
 - *Product Owner* describes what I've been doing in my efforts this last year to build [FullStack.cash](https://fullstack.cash), [wallet.fullstack.cash](https://wallet.fullstack.cash), [message.fullstack.cash](https://message.fullstack.cash), and [TorList](https://torlist.cash).

-**What PSF really needs to focus on is growing the number of Produce Owners**.
+**What PSF really needs to focus on is growing the number of Product Owners**.

 Each square in the PSF roadmap is a product.
 I'm already at the limit to what one man can do in terms of managing, building, and growing a product.
 It's my hope that I can work with like-minded individuals to attract more experienced JavaScript developers.
 Devs who can join the PSF community and become a Product Owner: people who can take on the responsibility of a product, manage devs, and work with the Stakeholders.